BSadovnykovC/todo_app_cpp_desktop/readme.md

 Todo_app_cpp_desktop
 =====================
+# Requirements
+- Microsoft Visual Studio 2022 with v143 toolset (default for VS 2022)
+- MSBuild - usually part of VS installation
+- CMake >= 3.10

 # Todo app for desktop (C++)
 This is a simple todo app for desktop written in C++ using ImGui and SQLite3.
-It is cross-platform and can be compiled on Windows, Linux and Mac OS X.
+Currently it can be compiled only on Windows.
 You can add, edit and delete tasks.
 You can also mark them as done.
 The tasks are saved in a database file.
 To pull the repository, you need to have git-lfs installed.